GarrettBardini/EnvironmentSensor/README.md

 	[Install]
 	WantedBy=multi-user.target
 Enable the service

 	sudo systemctl enable EnvironmentSensor.service
 Chech the status of the service

 	sudo systemctl status EnvironmentSensor.service

-For the most convenience create services for all the python scripts:
+For the most convenience create services for all the python scripts:<br>
-EnvironmentSensor.py
+EnvironmentSensor.py<br>
-EnvironmentServer.py
+EnvironmentServer.py<br>
 ImageCapture.py